bagaking/obsidian-bkbarn-timescope/README.md

 ## For developers
 Pull requests are both welcome and appreciated. 😀

 Use `npm run verify` before opening a pull request.
-It builds the plugin, checks that the required plugin assets are present (`manifest.json`, `styles.css`, and `dist/main.js`), and runs the test suite.
+It builds the plugin, checks that the required plugin assets are present (`manifest.json`, `styles.css`, and `dist/main.js`), validates the Obsidian manifest metadata, and runs the test suite.

 If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md).